WHIO-FM: History

-Soft Adult Contemporary (1989–1993)

 After the original WHIO-FM 99.1 flipped to country music from easy listening in 1989, WPTW-FM management wanted to quickly fill the hole.
 The station continued its own easy format, but changed its call letters to WCLR with the moniker "Clear 95".
 Later that year, in an effort to attract younger listeners, WCLR began adding more vocals to its easy format.
 WCLR made a full switch to soft adult contemporary a short time later, still under the "Clear 95" name with the "Lite and Easy Favorites" slogan.

-Oldies (1993–2000)

 In early 1993, WCLR switched to an oldies format playing the hits of the 1950s through the early 1970s as "Kool 95".
 Later that year, it purchased WDJK in nearby Xenia.
 It flipped that station's callsign to WZLR and began simulcasting the oldies format on both 95.3 and 95.7.
 In mid-1997, after the stations were purchased by the Cox Media Group, the moniker was changed to "Oldies 95", keeping the same format.